 As always, I don’t make recommendations when something could be more complicated than it originally seems.
-But now you have the official language to make the best determination for your situation.
+However, now you have the official language, and I will point out a couple of things to consider while figuring out the right answer for your specific situation.

-Line 94 g of the FAFSA asks you to list,
+Line 44f and 92f of the FAFSA asks you to list,

 “Housing, food, and other living allowances paid to members of the military, clergy, and others (including cash payments and cash value of benefits).
 Do not include the value of on-base military housing or the value of a basic military allowance for housing.“ Next to this question, there is a little question mark.
 If you click on it, it re-iterates the same thing: “Don’t include rent subsidies for low-income housing, the value of on-base military housing, or the value of a basic military allowance for housing.”
 So that’s pretty clear!

-According to the FAFSA Application and Verification Guide,
+According to page AVG-24 of the FAFSA Application and Verification Guide,

 Straight from the horse’s mouth, this stuff.

-Questions 45 and 94 asked about non-taxable income.
-The instructions for question 94i specifically say,
+Questions 44 and 92 asked about non-taxable income.
+The instructions for question 44h and 92h specifically say,

 “Don’t include extended foster care benefits, student aid, earned income credit, additional child tax credit, welfare payments, untaxed Social Security benefits, Supplemental Security Income, Workforce Innovation and Opportunity Act educational benefits, on-base military housing or a military housing allowance, combat pay, benefits from flexible spending arrangements (e.g., cafeteria plans), foreign income exclusion or credit for federal tax on special fuels.”